ksator/lab_management/README.md

 ```

-# How to audit the network with Ansible
+# How to audit the network using Ansible

 ### How to validate if some services are reachable on Junos devices